-The office lease agreement, discussed above, requires an initial annual base rent of \$76,524 with annual increases over the next five years.
-The Company recognizes rental expense on a straight-line basis over the term of the lease, which resulted in a deferred rent liability of \$63,005 and \$63,117 as of March 31, 2011 and December 31, 2010, respectively.
+The office lease agreement, disclosed above, requires an initial annual base rent with annual increases over the next five years.
+The Company recognizes rental expense on a straight-line basis over the term of the lease, which resulted in a deferred rent liability of \$50,135 and \$54,388 as of March 31, 2012 and December 31, 2011, respectively.

-11. Comprehensive Loss
+10. Comprehensive Loss

-The Company's accumulated other comprehensive loss as of March 31, 2011 and December 31, 2010 was \$3,700 and \$2,340, which is computed as the difference between the cost and fair value of the Company's marketable securities as of the balance sheet date.
-The total comprehensive loss for the three months ended March 31, 2011 and 2010 was \$4,437,159 and \$8,033,596, respectively.
+The Company did not have an accumulated other comprehensive loss as of March 31, 2012 and December 31, 2011.
+The total comprehensive loss for the three months ended March 31, 2012 and 2011 was \$2,139,794 and \$4,437,521, respectively.

-12. Net Loss per Common Share
+11. Net Loss per Common Share

 Basic loss per common share is computed by dividing net loss by the weighted average number of common shares outstanding and excluding any potential dilution.
-Diluted loss per common share is also computed by dividing net loss by the weighted average number of common shares outstanding, but also reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted from the issuance of common stock that would then share in earnings, but such calculation excludes common shares in treasury.
+Diluted loss per common share is also computed by dividing net loss by the weighted average number of common shares outstanding, but also reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted from the issuance of common stock that would then share in earnings, and such calculation excludes common shares in treasury.
 Basic and diluted loss per common share are identical for all periods presented as potentially dilutive securities of the Company have been excluded from the calculation of the diluted net loss per common share because the inclusion of such securities would be anti-dilutive.
-As of March 31, 2011 and December 31, 2010, there were stock options and warrants to acquire 16,718,937 and 13,701,378 shares of our common stock, respectively, which were the potentially dilutive securities of the Company.
+As of March 31, 2012 and December 31, 2011, there were stock options and warrants to acquire 16,356,937 and 16,322,937 shares of our common stock, respectively, which were the potentially dilutive securities of the Company.